The Malta International Arts Festival runs from 12 to 21 June 2026, and it’s one of the best cultural reasons to study here in early summer.

 Can students attend the Malta International Arts Festival?

-Yes — it’s a public festival with both free and ticketed events across the islands, open to visitors and students alike.
+Yes.
+It’s a public festival with both free and ticketed events across the islands, open to visitors and students alike.

 Is the festival enjoyable if my English isn't fluent yet?